Mental Health Counselling for Spectrophobia the Fear of Mirrors – Available in Wolverhampton and Online Worldwide

 - Hypnotherapy is an alternative form of therapy that can be applied to a very wide range of problems and is available with Joan.

-We offer all prospective clients an initial consultation to discuss your fear of mirrors prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your Spectrophobia prior to commencing any treatment plans.

 During this consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.